Being a pet parent is all about making decisions, and picking a dog food is one of the most important choices you’ll ever make.

 This is one of the simplest criteria to satisfy when trying to decide which food is best for your pet.
 Just ask your veterinarian for a food recommendation upfront or solicit your vet’s blessing after picking a food that you like.

-Your vet is not only educated in matters of canine nutrition, but he or she is also familiar with your pet’s health concerns.
+Your vet not only understands canine nutrition better than you do, but he or she is also familiar with your pet’s health concerns.
 So, by working with your vet, you’ll be more likely to end up with a healthy dog food that’ll keep your four-footer in tip-top shape.

 Second-Tier Dog Food Selection Criteria: Narrowing Food Down Further